hh/windows-fromscratch/Readme.md

 Veewee::Session.declare session
 ```

-## vagrant basebox build windows-2008r2-standard
+## $ vagrant basebox build windows-2008r2-standard

-An iso directory will be created and the VBoxGuestAdditions will be downloaded as well as the definitions iso.
-You can manually copy the iso's into place if you want to avoid downloading in place.
+An iso directory will be created and the VBoxGuestAdditions will be downloaded as well as the iso for the OS.
+You can manually copy the iso's into place if you want to avoid auto-downloading.

 ```
 $ vagrant basebox build windows-2008r2-standard